back-arrow-image Search Health Packages, Tests & More

 It's important to note that in the early stages of kidney dysfunction, there may be no symptoms at all.
 That's why it's important to have regular checkups and kidney function tests to detect any potential issues early.

-Renal (Kidney) Function Tests-1 RFT Maxi measures CBC, Urine routine, FBS, BUN, Creatinine, Uric Acid, Proteins, Ca, P, Electrolytes, Alkaline Phosphatase, and Bicarbonate.
+Renal (Kidney) Function Tests-1 RFT Maxi measures CBC, Urine routine, fasting blood sugar, blood urea nitrogen (BUN), Creatinine, Uric Acid, Proteins, Calcium, Phosphate, Electrolytes, Alkaline Phosphatase, and Bicarbonate.

 This test requires a blood sample.
 A tourniquet (elastic) band is placed tightly on the upper arm.
 The patient is then asked to make a fist.
 This helps in the build-up of blood filling the veins.
 The skin is disinfected before needle insertion and the blood sample is collected in vacutainer.

-During collection of urine, you need to provide a sample of urine in a clean and properly labeled container.
+During collection of urine, you need to provide a sample of urine in a clean and properly labelled container.
 It is recommended to clean your genital area before providing the sample.
-You may be asked to avoid certain foods or medications prior to providing the sample as they can affect the results.
+You may be asked to avoid certain foods or medications before providing the sample as they can affect the results.

 • Complete Blood Count (CBC): A high white blood cell count could indicate an infection or inflammation in the kidneys.